jbellsey/redux-model-utils/docs/example.md

+# A complete example

 Here's a full example of a model which manages the geolocation of your device.
 It's simple but shows off many of the features of this library, as well as some useful patterns for constructing models.

 This model has one public action (`getLocation()`), which triggers an async request to the browser for its latitude and longitude.